Skip Navigation Links

 Stash and Kit

-In a Gang War campaign all equipment held by standard members of a gang (Leader, Champions, Prospects, Specialists, Gangers, Juves) belongs to the gang itself and can be freely moved from fighters to the Stash and vice versa during the Distribute Equipment step of the Post-Battle Sequence.
-Thus the confusion and bookkeeping of allowing multiple Equipment Sets or multiple fighter cards per fighter is unnecessary and not used in a Gang War campaign.
+All equipment held by standard members of a gang (Leader, Champions, Prospects, Specialists, Gangers, Juves) belongs to the gang itself.
+Items can be freely moved between those types of fighters and the Stash during the Distribute Equipment step of the Post-Battle Sequence.
+As a result, the confusion and bookkeeping of maintaining multiple Equipment Sets or multiple fighter cards per fighter are not used in this campaign format.

 WYSIWYG